What Is a Glide Path Formula?

 The easiest way to apply the glide path strategy is to buy a target-date retirement fund.
 For example, an investor choosing a target-date 2050 fund expects to retire between the year 2050 and 2060.

 Investing with glide path formulas can be a simple, strategic way of combining passive and active management to reach an investment objective.
-Since stocks have greater market risk than bonds, it's wise to decrease exposure to stocks as the time horizon of the objective nears its end.
+Since stocks have greater market risk than bonds, it's generally wise to decrease exposure to stocks as the time horizon of the objective nears its end.
 In this common application, a declining glide path can make sense for the investor.

-Gliding path formulas can prevent investors from attempting to time the market and invest according to market conditions.
+Glide path formulas can prevent investors from attempting to time the market and invest according to market conditions.
 Since market timing tends to do more harm than good concerning portfolio returns, the glide path formula can be a wise tool for long-term investors.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.